Definition of Escape

 Escape Requires Arrest

 Arrest does not require that a law enforcement officer complete the act of acquiring total physical control over a defendant.
 A constructive seizure, along with the advisement and understanding of an intended arrest, is all that is required.
-See McKinnon v.
-State, 17 So.
-3d 860 (Fla.
-5th DCA 2009) (affirming an escape conviction where the officer served a warrant, advised of the intent to make an arrest, and unsuccessfully attempted to handcuff the defendant).
+McKinnon, 17 So.
+3d at 861-62 (Fla.
+5th DCA 2009) (affirming an escape conviction where the officer served a warrant, advised of the intent to make an arrest, and unsuccessfully attempted to handcuff the defendant);

 Arrest must be Lawful